 Today we’re launching support for building voice assistants using ESPHome.
 Connect a microphone to your ESPHome device, and you can control your smart home with your voice.
 Include a speaker and the smart home will speak back.

 We’ve been focusing on the M5STACK ATOM Echo for testing and development.
 For $13 it comes with a microphone and a speaker in a nice little box.
-We’ve created a tutorial to turn this device into a voice remote directly from your browser!
+We’ve created a tutorial to turn this device into a voice assistant directly from your browser!

 If you were designing the world’s most private voice assistant, what features would it have?
 To start, it should only listen when you’re ready to talk, rather than all the time.
 And when it responds, you should be the only one to hear it.
 This sounds strangely familiar…🤔